mribbons/ember-todo-with-rails/README.md

 == README

-Converted Ember MVC Todo tutorial app to work with rails back end.
+Demonstration of Ember MVC Todo tutorial app converted to work with rails back end.

 This works with Rails 4.0.1.